80+ Potluck Ideas – Recipes for Appetizers, Side Dishes, Main Dishes, and Desserts

-The best potluck dishes are simple, delicious, and easy to make enough to feed a crowd.
-From appetizers to snacks, side dishes to desserts, you’ll find plenty of ideas for what to bring to a potluck in this collection.
-Some of these easy potluck recipes are traditional, others are new and creative, but they will have everyone begging you for the recipes.
-And I have over 30 of the Best Dishes to Take to a Potluck for you!
+Easy potluck dishes are simple, delicious, and make enough to feed a crowd.
+With appetizers, snacks, salad, side dishes, main dishes, and desserts, you’ll find plenty of ideas for what to bring to a potluck in this collection.
+Some of the best potluck ideas are traditional, others are new and creative.
+But they will all have everyone begging you for the recipes.

 What is a potluck?

 A potluck is any kind of dinner party or another gathering where everyone attending brings a dish to share.
 Sometimes it is called a covered dish party because many people bring something cooked in a casserole dish.
 This makes party planning easier and shares the costs amongst the group.

 In theory, by everyone bringing a dish you have a full menu and a number of different things to try.
 However, it’s very easy to end up with an imbalance, maybe having too many desserts and not enough side dishes.